-- improving the quality and stability of critical minerals' supply chains through cell regeneration, reuse, and recycling; - facilitating rework, reuse, repair, and remanufacture of batteries through modular designs, reversible manufacturing materials and methods; and - reducing asset costs per unit amount of energy delivered thanks to the retention of the embedded manufacturing value of batteries, their prolonged lifetime, and the extended use of EVs.
+- Improving the quality and stability of critical minerals' supply chains through cell regeneration, reuse, and recycling; - Facilitating rework, reuse, repair, and remanufacture of batteries through modular designs, reversible manufacturing materials and methods; and - Reducing asset costs per unit amount of energy delivered owing to the retention of the embedded manufacturing value of batteries, their prolonged lifetime, and the extended use of EVs.

-The overarching goal of the CIRCULAR program is to successfully translate the above definition of a circular economy to the domestic EV battery supply chain by supporting the development

-&lt;sup>23 U.S. Environmental Protection Agency. (n.d.).
-What is a Circular Economy? https://www.epa.gov/circulareconomy/what-circular-economy of innovative solutions that can overcome both the technological and economic barriers to broad commercial adoption.
+The overarching goal of the CIRCULAR program is to successfully translate the above definition of a circular economy to the domestic EV battery supply chain by supporting the development of innovative solutions that can overcome both the technological and economic barriers to broad commercial adoption.
 CIRCULAR acknowledges that simultaneous advancements in multiple technological domains may be required to accomplish this ambitious objective.
-Therefore, the program is intentionally structured into four technology development categories designed to converge towards the creation of a domestic circular supply chain for EV batteries (Section I.D).
+Therefore, the program is intentionally structured into three technology development categories designed to converge towards the creation of a domestic circular supply chain for EV batteries (Section I.D).